Behind the Build

 Closed-Back vs. Open-Back vs. Ported Guitar Cabinets: What's the Difference?

-Before we explore each type, it's important to understand that guitar speakers behave very differently from hi-fi speakers.
-While home audio systems strive for linear, faithful sound reproduction, guitar speakers thrive on non-linearity.
-Every voltage spike from your amp and percussive string attack creates the beautiful, chaotic waveforms that define electric guitar tone.
-This non-linear behavior is exactly what we want—it's the secret sauce that makes electric guitars sound magical rather than clinical.
+Home audio systems strive for linear, faithful reproduction.
+Guitar speakers thrive on non-linearity.
+Every voltage spike from your amp and percussive string attack feeds the complex, harmonically rich waveforms that define electric guitar tone.

-Construction: Completely sealed enclosure with no openings except for the speaker cone.
+A completely sealed enclosure with no openings except for the speaker cone.

-Sound Characteristics:
+Sound characteristics

-• Tight, punchy bass response: The sealed design creates a controlled environment that produces focused low-end
+• Tight, punchy bass response: the sealed design creates a controlled environment that produces focused low-end

-• Forward projection: Sound fires directly at the audience with minimal dispersion
+• Forward projection: sound fires directly at the audience with minimal dispersion

-• Reduced feedback: Less prone to unwanted feedback in high-volume situations
+• Reduced feedback: less prone to unwanted feedback in high-volume situations

 • Tight, controlled bass response